Witch Island: Daniel Gano Chittenden

 Daniel Gano Chittenden (1852-1925) was a journalist, poet and theatrical performer.
-He was born in England to Henry Abel Chittenden (1816-1895) and Henrietta Gano, descendant of Huguenots who founded New Rochelle, New York.
+He was born in England to Henry Abel Chittenden (1816-1895) and Henrietta Gano, descendant of the Huguenots who founded New Rochelle, New York.

 His father, Henry, was an abolitionist pioneer and a companion of Joshua Leavitt, Lewis Tappan, William Lloyd Garrison, Wendell Phillips, Frederick Douglass and Harriet Beecher Stowe.
 Henry played a major role in the Underground Railroad, nearly getting lynched in Baltimore for helping slaves escape to Canada.
-He co-founded of Plymouth Church (Brooklyn) and encourage, along with Horace Brigham Claflin and others, Henry Ward Beecher (brother of Harriet Beecher Stowe) to migrate from Indianapolis to the Brooklyn church.
+He co-founded the Plymouth Church in Brooklyn and encouraged, along with Horace Brigham Claflin and others, Henry Ward Beecher (brother of Harriet Beecher Stowe) to migrate from Indianapolis to the Brooklyn church.
 Henry was noted for his uncanny resemblance to Beecher.
 Daniel's uncle was Simeon B. Chittenden, a former New York Congressman.

 In the early 1870s, Daniel's brother, Henry Abel Chittenden, Jr. (1846-1900), traveled to Milwaukee for his health to visit his college chum, James Greeley Flanders.
-Henry and James attended Columbia Law School together, studying under Theodore Dwight (lawyer).
-While there, Henry purchased an interest in the weekly, Milwaukee Journal of Commerce.
-Henry had already been a newspaper man in New York.
+Henry and James attended Columbia Law School together, studying under Theodore Dwight.
+While there, Henry purchased an interest in the weekly Milwaukee Journal of Commerce.
+Henry had already been a newspaperman in New York.
 After graduating Yale in 1867, Henry joined his Uncle Simeon's paper, the Brooklyn Daily Union.
 When Simeon created a morning edition, Henry became its editor, working in that role while attending law school.
 He spent a short time as an attorney at the Supreme Court of the State of New York.
 He then went to work at John Russell Young's paper, the New York Standard.
 It was after the Standard that Henry headed to Milwaukee.
-After getting a piece of the Journal of Commerce in 1871, his Yale classmate, William Henry Bishop, joined him and, they consolidated Henry's weekly paper with the Milwaukee Times in 1874 into a political daily called the Milwaukee Commercial Times.
+After getting a piece of the Journal of Commerce in 1871, his Yale classmate, William Henry Bishop, joined him, and they consolidated Henry's weekly paper with the Milwaukee Times in 1874 into a political daily called the Milwaukee Commercial Times.

 Sometime between Henry's arrival in 1871 and 1876, Daniel joined his brother in Milwaukee as a reporter and editor for his brother's paper.
 Whatever the Chittendens printed in their journals during early 1876 drove the competition violent.
 First, N. S. Murphy of the Milwaukee Sentinel assaulted Henry.
 The Times had printed a scathing attack on the Sentinel business manager's, W. G. Roberts, character.
 On Saturday, February 26, 1876, Roberts mistook Daniel for his brother Henry.
 He began beating Daniel with his cane.
 Upon learning it was not Henry, he backed off.
 Suddenly, George Moody, the Sentinel's night foreman, attacked Daniel for an article he penned about a member of Moody's family from which George took offense.
 Moody broke his cane over Daniel's head.
 A diminutive man, Daniel appeared incapable of handling the smallest of opponents, let alone the brawniness of Roberts and Moody.
 Witnesses regarded Roberts and Moody as dastards.
-The police finally stepped in but, not before Daniel landed a couple left-handers.
+The police finally stepped in, but not before Daniel landed a couple left-handers.
 Everyone was placed under arrest.